mnelson4/printmyblog/readme.txt

 == Changelog ==

+= 2.6.3 June 11, 2020 =
+* Resize gallery blocks like images
+* Clarify the Print My Blog header only appears on the first page

 = 2.6.2 June 6, 2020 =
 * Fix activation redirect
 * Improve image layout of inline images, gallery block, and images in multi-column layouts